tomjaguarpaw/H2/posts/git-survival-guide.markdown

     If you have "stashed" by committing then you can pop your "stash" by using `git cherry-pick` and doing `git reset HEAD^`.
 You probably then want to delete the temporary branch.

-* <a name="no-staging-area"></a>
-  I never use the staging area.
-It is a piece of mutable state and I'd rather remove it from my mental model.
-You do not need to touch the staging area if you use `git commit --patch`.

-* I never use `.gitignore`.
-You don't need it if you use `git commit --patch`.

 * I never `commit --amend`.
 Interactive rebase (see above) allows you access to the same functionality without needing to remember a